 We will maintain a register called the 'Māori freehold land rates relief register' (the register).
 This will record properties that have had rates remitted under this policy.
-Except for the 2022/23 rating year, applications for land to be added to the register should be made in writing prior to commencement of the next rating year.
+Applications for land to be added to the register should be made in writing prior to commencement of the next rating year.
 Applications made after commencement of the rating year may be accepted at our discretion.
-In the 2022/23 rating year, applications are invited at any time after the policy is adopted.